stackrox/stackrox/image/templates/kubernetes/helm/scannerchart/README.md

 {{if eq .K8sConfig.DeploymentFormat.String "HELM"}}
-# StackRox Clairify Chart
+# StackRox Scanner Chart

-This Helm chart is for StackRox Central
+This Helm chart is for StackRox Scanner

 You can render this chart with
 ```
-helm install --name clairify .
+helm install --name scanner .
 ```
 {{- end}}